eventageous/eventageous/book/src/how_to.md

-# How to use Americano
+# How to use Eventageous

-This section contains instructions on how to use a running Americano instance.
+This section contains instructions on how to use a running Eventageous instance.
 If you want to launch a new instance, [go here](./setup.md).